stsimb/splunk-yuboto/yuboto_alert/appserver/static/README.md

 ## Troubleshooting

-1. Is your "from number" correct and valid for sending SMS messages via Yuboto ?
+1. Is your "SMS Sender" correct and valid for sending SMS messages via Yuboto ?
    Length of sender must be 16 digits numeric or 11 digits alphanumeric.
-2. Id your API key correct ?
+2. Is your API key correct ?
 3. Are your alerts actually firing ?